digitalist-se/impono/README.md

 **This is a backup of seventag when it was still open source from https://github.com/seventag/seventag**

-7tag is the easy-to-use tag manager for the busy marketer.
+impono is the easy-to-use tag manager for the busy marketer.

 # Features: